Pakistan Navy: Restructuring and building towards modern Navy: 1972–1989

 The deployed during the Operation Restore Hope in 1991.
 She was purchased from the Portuguese Navy in 1975 and joined the Pakistan Navy in 1977.

 After 1971 war, steps were taken to modernise and increase the operational scope of the Navy.
 Unlike the army or the air force, the naval officers were able to continue their military service with the Navy, and their promotions were relatively quicker than other military branches in 1972–74.

 In January 1972, the Bhutto administration formed the POW Commission to investigate the number of war prisoners held by the Indian Army in East and submitted the request to the Supreme Court of Pakistan to investigate the causes of the war failure with India in 1971.
-After concluding a quick visit in the United States in 1972, President Bhutto used his administrative powers to dishonorably discharge the commission of five senior admirals in the Navy, appointing the junior most H. H. Ahmed as the first Chief of Naval Staff of the Navy.
+After concluding a quick visit in the United States in 1972, President Zulfikar Ali Bhutto used his administrative powers to dishonourably discharge the commission of five senior admirals in the Navy, appointing the junior most Hasan Hafeez Ahmed as the first Chief of Naval Staff of the Navy.
 In 1973, the Navy NHQ was permanently moved to Islamabad to provide synergy with the Army GHQ in Rawalpindi.